E12

 - Check sensor wiring: Locate the fuel level sensor connector under or beside the tank.
 Inspect for loose pins or damaged wires.
 Reseat the connector.

-If E12 continues with a full tank and clear vent, the fuel level sensor may be defective and should be replaced with an Einhell‑compatible sender unit.
+If E12 continues with a full tank and a clear vent, the fuel level sensor may be defective and should be replaced with an Einhell‑compatible sender unit.

 Advertisements